 Ginga has a flexible table-driven layout scheme for dynamically creating workspaces and mapping the available plugins to workspaces.
-This layout can be specified with a Python structure (layout) in the configuration area.
+This layout can be specified with a JSON structure (layout.json) in the configuration area.
 If there is no file initially, Ginga will use the built in default layout.
 Ginga will will update its window size, position and some layout information to the layout file when the program is closed, creating a new custom layout.
 Upon a subsequent startup Ginga will attempt to restore the window to the saved configuration.

 Note: The name of the layout file is set in the general configuration file (general.cfg) as the value for layout\file.
-Set it to "layout.json" if you prefer to use the JSON format or "layout" if you prefer to use the Python format (the default).
+Set it to "layout.json".